 Students in this program may substitute up to 12 credits of M.S.
 Computer Science courses for B.S.
 Major Elective and Open Elective courses.
 See options below.

 B.S.
-Computer Science Courses Required for M.S.
+Computer Science Courses Required Before M.S.
 Course Enrollment

 Students must complete the following courses before taking the 12 credits of M.S. in Computer Science courses: